Kurdish People Fast Facts

 Kurds make up about 10% of the population in Syria, 19% of the population of Turkey, 15-20% of the population of Iraq, and nearly 10% of Iran.

-The Peshmerga is the 100,000-strong national military force which protects Iraqi Kurdistan, and includes female fighters.
+The Peshmerga is a more than 100,000-strong national military force which protects Iraqi Kurdistan, and includes female fighters.

 Timeline: